UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - Develop and commit your changes (don't forget automated tests as applicable)
 - Build and package your branch with `dotnet pack -p:PackageVersion=1.0.0-$(git rev-parse --short HEAD) -c Release -o .` in the `GovUkDesignSystem` folder
 - Copy the built package to /Lib and delete the old package
-- Update the package version in the IYPEE project
+- Update the package version in the HER project
-- Test that your changes work on the IYPEE site
+- Test that your changes work on the HER site
 - Create a PR from your branch back to `master`
 - Get the PR reviewed and merged
 - From time to time create a PR to merge the `master` branch back to the Cabinet Office repository (https://github.com/cabinetoffice/govuk-design-system-dotnet)